 On October 9, 2023, the infestation of Caulerpa prolifera found in the Coronado Cays within District jurisdiction was treated by the placement of a benthic barrier to prevent the spread of the algae.
 The District funded the eradication and survey work at an estimated cost of \$92,000 using funding from the Environmental Conservation non-personnel budget.
-Benthic barriers consisting of thick plastic, typically used to line man-made ponds, were placed and secured with rebar and sandbags to create a sealed barrier to kill the algae by excluding any light, oxygen, and water circulation.
+Benthic barriers consist of thick plastic, typically used to line man-made ponds, were placed and secured with rebar and sandbags to create a sealed barrier to kill the algae by excluding any light, oxygen, and water circulation.
 The barriers are still in place.

-In March 2024, benthic barriers were placed over the 0.25 acres of algae along the northern portion of Antiqua Village and in April 2024 benthic barriers were place over the 15 meter patch spread over 0.25 acres in south San Diego Bay.
-An additional small patch of Caulerpa, which is now covered with barriers, was found adjacent to the 15 meter patch in south San Diego Bay.
+In March 2024, benthic barriers were placed over the 0.25 acres of algae along the northern portion of Antiqua Village and in April 2024 benthic barriers were place over the 15-meter patch spread over 0.25 acres in south San Diego Bay.
+An additional small patch of Caulerpa, now covered with barriers, was found adjacent to the 15-meter patch in south San Diego Bay.
+In April 2025, an additional 1-meter patch was found in the refuge with smaller pieces found in the Cays.
+These areas have both been treated with salt, netting and benthic barriers to prevent any additional spread.

-District staff was informed by representatives from the State Water Resources Control Board (SWRCB) that the proclamation of a local emergency is required for an eradication project to receive funding from the SWRCB Cleanup and Abatement Account.
-SWRCB representatives provided \$500,000 in funding from the Cleanup and Abatement Account for the eradication of Caulerpa prolifera and conducting additional surveys.
+District staff was informed by representatives from the State Water Resources Control Board (SWRCB) and other granting agencies that the proclamation of a local emergency is required to fund eradication effort and to receive funding from the SWRCB Cleanup and Abatement Account.
+SWRCB provided \$500,000 in funding from the Cleanup and Abatement Account for the eradication of Caulerpa prolifera and for conducting surveys.
+This funding is exhausted.

 Additional federal funding was secured to place benthic barriers at north Antigua Village over the known 0.25 acres of Caulerpa prolifera.
-This funding is also being used to determine the extent of the Caulerpa prolifera infestation including surveying the south bay, on the east side of the Coronado Cays.
-The total costs for eradication and surveys is estimated at \$3 million dollars.
-To assist in offsetting these costs, the FWS with assistance from the District, was awarded \$350,000 in grant funding from the Rapid Response Fund for Aquatic Invasive Species.
-The SWRCB also provided \$500,000 in funding from the state's Cleanup and Abatement Account, which required the declaration of a local emergency.
-Additional funding has also been requested from the Aquatic Nuisance Species Task Force and California Department of Food and Agriculture.
-These funding sources also request the declaration of a local emergency.
+This funding was also used to determine the extent of the Caulerpa prolifera infestation including surveying the south bay, on the east side of the Coronado Cays.
+The total costs for reasonably foreseeable eradication and surveys is estimated at \$3 million dollars.
+To assist in offsetting these costs, the FWS with assistance from the District, was awarded \$550,000 in grant funding from the Rapid Response Fund for Aquatic Invasive Species, \$19,546 from Station Funds and \$267,661 from Region 8 Strike team funds.
+This funding is also exhausted.
+Additionally, the District budgeted \$400,000 for surveys this fiscal year, which will be exhausted before July 2025.
+Additional funding has also been requested from the Regional Invasive Species Grant (\$250,000), Refuges Region 8 funds (\$49,814), Aquatic Invasive Species Rapid Response Fund (\$200,000), and California Department of Food and Agriculture (\$100,000).
+These funding sources also requested a declaration of a local emergency.

-While all known patches of Caulerpa prolifera are covered with benthic barriers, divers continue to conduct Caulerpa surveys in south bay.
+While all known patches of Caulerpa prolifera are covered with benthic barriers, divers continue to conduct Caulerpa surveys in south bay (Appendix A).